GhentAnalysis/ttg/README.md

 Repository for tt+gamma analysis in the dilepton channel

+# Analysis to do list
+ * AN systematic table + input range
+ * AN overlap removal discussion
+ * Review of trigger strategy
+ * Muon SF systematic uncertainties
+ * Make systematic band assymetric (already assymetric for the combine fit, but not in the plots)
+ * Post-fit signal region plot
+ * SF and OF separate measurements
+ * Separate stat and sys errors (need combine expert)
+ * Check ISR and FSR

 # Input tuples
 Tuples are produced in the heavyNeutrino framework (https://github.com/GhentAnalysis/heavyNeutrino) using option 'dilep' (basic skim of 2 leptons without additional requirements).
 The branch used is